One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

 The longer the race, the more balanced your macronutrient ratio can become because the slower you run, the higher the relative proportion of fat you will burn.

-Note that fat, fiber, and protein slow gastric emptying, so these foods will sit around in your stomach longer.
+Note that fat, fiber, and protein are slow gastric emptying, so these foods will sit around in your stomach longer.

 #4: Pre-Race Breakfast Size Versus Energy

-You don’t want to feel weighted down or “stuffed” when you race, so the best pre-race breakfasts for running fast are energy dense but not bulky.
+You don’t want to feel weighted down or “stuffed” when you race, so the best pre-race breakfasts for running fast are energy-dense but not bulky.

-While on a day to day basis, voluminous foods like vegetables are good choices because they are filling but not calorically dense, these foods are not ideal for pre-race breakfasts because they will make your stomach feel full and bloated.
+While on a day-to-day basis, voluminous foods like vegetables are good choices because they are filling but not calorically dense, these foods are not ideal for pre-race breakfasts because they will make your stomach feel full and bloated.

 #1: Oatmeal